polarfire-soc/icicle-kit-reference-design/Readme.md

 **Note:** Arguments are separated by a "+" symbol when using the command line.

-**Note:** Scripts will automatically generate an MSS component, using the PolarFire SoC MSS Configurator in batch mode, they then generate, instantiate and connect components and top level I/Os.
+**Note:** The script will automatically generate an MSS component, using the PolarFire SoC MSS Configurator in batch mode, then, generate, instantiate and connect components and top level I/Os.
 Constraints are imported for top level I/O and floor planning which associated with Place and Route.
 Timing constraints are then generated and associated with Synthesis, Place and Route and Timing Verification.
-Some arguments may require part of the design flow to be run while executing a script.
+Some arguments may require part of the design flow to be run while executing the script.

-**Note:**
-  - In previous designs eMMC and SD cards could not be used simultaneously.
-This required providing separate designs supporting eMMC or SD cards.
-This Icicle Kit Reference Design release allows dynamic switching between eMMC and SD cards.
-However, scripts are still provided for both eMMC and SD cards.
-They will produce the same design and allow interim XML support until Libero SoC is updated.
-See the section "[eMMC and SD cards switching](#emmc-sd-switching)" for more information.
-  - Dynamic eMMC and SD card switching allows the HSS to check if an SD card is inserted on system startup and boot from it if one is present.
-If there is no card inserted, the HSS will boot from the eMMC.

 ## Design description